SOC 2 Type 2 Compliant

 Our product engineering teams follow an agile (Kanban) development process with software updates being pushed every 8-12 weeks.

 - Every changeset follows a peer review process and checklist to identify potential security vulnerabilities.
-Any code sections that deal specifically with security receive a detailed review from the Chief Architect.

 - Prior to general availability (GA) for major software updates, KnowledgeLake engages with a 3rd party security consulting company to test for security vulnerabilities.